7 Introduction to R and the Tidyverse

 )

-To read a .csv file (here "penguins.csv") into a variable (here peng_auto) run.
+To read a .csv file (here "penguins.csv") into a variable (here peng_auto) run the following.

 peng_auto <- readr::read_csv("penguins.csv")